oconnor663/bao/docs/spec.md

 complicated if we consider "sloppy" implementations that accept some invalid encodings, in which case hashing the length could mitigate some attacks but would also create some new ones.
 An earlier version of the Bao design did hash the length bytes, but the current design doesn't.
+This has the nice property that the `bao hash` of a file is the same as the regular BLAKE3 hash.

 Let's start by considering a correct decoder.
 What happens if a man-in-the-middle attacker tweaks the length header in between encoding and decoding?
 Small tweaks change the expected length of the final chunk.
 For example, if you subtract one from the length, the final chunk might go from 10 bytes to 9 bytes.
-Assuming the collision resistance of BLAKE3, the 9-byte chunk will necessarily have a different hash, and validating it will lead to a hash mismatch error.
+Assuming the collision resistance of BLAKE3, the 9-byte chunk will necessarily have a different CV, and validating it will lead to a hash mismatch error.
 Adding one to the length would be similar.
 Either no additional bytes are available at the end to supply the read, leading to an IO error, or an extra byte is available somehow, leading to a hash mismatch.
 Larger tweaks have a bigger effect on the expected structure of the tree.
-Growing the tree leads to chunk hashes being reinterpreted as parent hashes, and shrinking the tree leads to parent hashes being reinterpreted as chunk hashes.
+Growing the tree leads to chunk CVs being reinterpreted as parent CVs, and shrinking the tree leads to parent CVs being reinterpreted as chunk CVs.
 Since chunks and parents are domain separated from each other, this also leads to hash mismatch errors in the tree, in particular always including some node along the right edge.

 Those observations are the reason behind the "final chunk requirement" for decoders.
 That is, a decoder must always validate the final chunk before